ornladios/ADIOS2/Contributing.md

 You have now created a pull request (PR) that is pending several status checks before it can be merged.
 Currently, the only check being performed is for source code formatting and style.
 In the future, however, the will be a more in depth continuous integration system tied to the pull requests that tests for build and test failures every time a PR is submitted or updated.
 Once the status checks pass, the PR will be eligible for merging by one of the project maintainers.

-### Code formatting and style
+## Code formatting and style
 ADIOS uses the clang-format tool to automatically enforce source code style and formatting rules.
 There are various ways to integrate the clang-format tool into your IDE / Code Editor depending on if you use Emacs, Vim, Eclipse, KDevelop, Microsoft Visual Studio, etc. that are a bit outside the scope of this document but a quick google search for "integrate <insert-editor-here> clang-format" should point you in the right direction.
 However, you can always reformat the code manually by running:
 ```
 clang-format -i SourceFile.cpp SourceFile.h
 ```
 That will apply the formatting rules used by the ADIOS project.

+While some of the formatting rules are fairly detailed, the main points are:

 1. Lines no longer than 80 characters.
 1. Always use braces { and }, even for 1 line if blocks.
 1. Use 4 spaces for indentation.

 There are more formatting rules but these three should at least get you close and prevent any drastic re-writes from the re-formatting tools.
-More details can be found by looking at the .clang-format config file n the root of the repository and by looking at the clang-format documentation http://releases.llvm.org/3.8.0/tools/clang/docs/ClangFormatStyleOptions.html.
-While the formatting rules are a bit more involved, the main points are:
+More details can be found by looking at the .clang-format config file in the root of the repository and by looking at the clang-format documentation http://releases.llvm.org/3.8.0/tools/clang/docs/ClangFormatStyleOptions.html.